Key takeaways

 Seek professional direction

-When you begin planning to sell your business, you may find it’s as complex a task as anything you’ve encountered in the years of operating your business.
+Planning for the sale of your business involves understanding the tax implications and financial complexities of the transaction.
 A team of professionals, including financial professionals, tax advisors and business and estate attorneys, can make a big difference in setting the stage for a successful process.

 Related articles